paget82/loan-data-pipeline/README.md

   as `dim_exchange_rate`, and used to convert `dim_loan.principal_amount` into `principal_amount_eur`

-The conversion uses a scalar subquery rather than a join, so a temporarily unavailable API (e.g. the Frankfurter service is down) never drops loan rows from `dim_loan` — it simply yields a null EUR amount for that run, and normal USD reporting is unaffected.

 In the Airflow DAG this runs as an independent `extract_exchange_rates` task in parallel with `extract_to_raw`, since it doesn't depend on the synthetic data generation step — both must finish before `dbt_deps` runs.